Coping with Coronavirus StressOct 31, 2020

 Below are nine other ways of caring for yourself now.

-1. Lower your standards in all areas except social distancing, hand washing, and disinfecting commonly used surfaces - e.g., request extensions for upcoming deadlines, stay in your pajamas if you want, leave the bed unmade, check email less often.
+1. Lower your standards in all areas except social distancing, mask-wearing, hand washing, and disinfecting commonly used surfaces - e.g., request extensions for upcoming deadlines, stay in your pajamas if you want, leave the bed unmade, check email less often.

 2. Although it's tempting to bombard yourself with news and social media, set boundaries instead with the goal of avoiding completely at least two hours before bed.
-[Make sure to boundary your kids' access to news too.]
+[Make sure to boundary your kids' access to the news too.]

 3. Sleep at least 7 hours nightly.
 This practice is good at all times but especially during stressful moments when your body needs rest to heal and reset.